google/viai-sdk/README.md

 ## Contributing

 Merge requests are always welcome, and reach out to me at jamieduncan@google.com with ideas and questions!
+Official policies are outlines in [CONTRIBUTING.md](CONTRIBUTING.md)